rngchan/sun-moon-rng/README.md

 The following features are still missing from this project, and I am working on them currently.
 If you would like to contribute, feel free to fork this repository and submit a pull request.
 If you want to contribute in other ways, like discussing features or issues, please use the issues tab on github.

 **Missing features that are being worked on:**
-* Shiny check on PID generation
-* TSV validation and comparison in PID generation
 * Hidden Power filtering

 **Missing features that might be worked on in the future:**